WHO IS THE UNITED JEWISH CAMPAIGN (UJC)

 Depending on why we have and use your personal information you may also have the following rights:

 - Ask us for the personal information we hold about you to be erased from our record

 - Withdraw consent for us to use your personal information to contact you

-You can contact us at any time on firstname.lastname@example.org to request any of this information or to update your preferences.
+- You can contact us at any time at firstname.lastname@example.org to request any of this information or to update your preferences.

 If you don’t want to see targeted advertising from us on social media, please refer to the instructions provided by the specific social media website or app, for example on Facebook, Twitter, Instagram, and Google.

 We may disclose personal information if required to do so by law or if we believe that such action is necessary to protect and defend the rights, property or personal safety of the UJC, our websites or our visitors and for other lawful purposes.